RobTillaart/ADS1X15/README.md

 - **int16_t getComparatorThresholdHigh()** reads value from device.

-## RP2040 specific

-- **bool begin(int sda, int scl)** begin communication with the ADC.
-It has the parameter for selecting on which pins the communication should happen.
-Check RP2040 Pinout for compatible pins.
-If, "Wire1" is used, you need to add "&Wire1" in the constructor.

 ## Future ideas & improvements

 #### Must

 - Improve documentation (always)

 #### Should

-- investigate of remove the begin(sda, scl) versions as the responsibility for the Wire configuration should not be in this library.

 #### Could